Italian Social Movement: Leadership of Arturo Michelini (1954–1969)

 Four years later in 1954, De Marsanich was replaced by Arturo Michelini.
 The conservative elements dominated the party in the 1950s and 1960s, and it maintained a rather moderate course.
 By the late 1950s, the MSI had become Italy's fourth largest party, and the Italian party system was unique in Europe in terms of having a continual and significant neo-fascist presence since the end of World War II.
 Michelini established the strategy of inserimento (insertion) during his leadership of the party, which consisted in gaining acceptance through cooperation with other parties within the framework of liberal democracy.
 Disgruntled by the MSI's focus on parliamentarism and their attempts to establish an image of democratic respectability, the radicals broke out to create several splinter groups.
 Pino Rauti and others left in 1956 to found Ordine Nuovo, while Stefano Delle Chiaie established the National Vanguard in 1960.

 In the wider context of the Cold War, anti-communism had replaced anti-fascism as the abiding principle of the Italian Republic, and Christian Democrats started to accept political backing from the party (along with Monarchists and Liberals) to prop up their minority governments after the 1958 Italian general election.
 Already in the late 1940s, the Christian Democrats, somewhat reluctantly, had discreetly accepted support from the MSI to keep the Italian Communist Party (PCI) out of the Roman city council.

 In March 1960, the MSI even became the sole backer of the Christian Democratic minority Tambroni Cabinet, which had enormous political implications.
 As concerns grew over the party's expanding role in Italian politics, riots became commonplace between neo-fascist supporters and radical leftists.
 Learning that the National Congress of the MSI was about to be held in Genoa in July 1960 to celebrate the accomplishment of the inserimento strategy, militant anti-fascist protests erupted on 30 June in the city.
 Those rallies spread to other Italian cities over the next fortnight, resulting in violent and sometimes lethal clashes with the police.
 The government consequently banned the congress from taking place, and eventually resigned on 27 July.
-This event marked the failed end of the inserimento strategy, and the beginning of the long party's decline.
-Following the victory of a centre-left government in 1963, the Christian Democrats no longer needed the parliamentary support of the MSI, and the party was definitively forced back into "political ghetto".
+This event marked the failed end of the inserimento strategy, and the beginning of the party's long decline.
+Following the victory of a centre-left government in 1963, the Christian Democrats no longer needed the parliamentary support of the MSI, and the party was definitively forced back into the "political ghetto".
 Its main objective in the following decades thus became to get back into the political game.
 The demise of the strategy is also deemed conducive to the radicalisation of the violent splinter groups like Ordine Nuovo.